Eric K. Fanaee, MD

 Back pain from a herniated disc is a common cause of disability and lost work hours.
-If you have chronic back pain, board-certified pain specialist Eric Fanaee, MD, provides treatments to reduce and relieve your pain at his offices in West Islip and Smithtown, New York.
-As well as a comprehensive range of non-invasive procedures, Dr. Fanaee uses cutting edge options for treating herniated discs such as kyphoplasty, radiofrequency ablation, and stem cell therapy.
-Call Dr. Eric Fanaee, MD to schedule an in-person or telehealth consultation or book an appointment online today.
+If you have chronic back pain, board-certified pain specialist Eric K. Fanaee, MD, provides treatments to reduce and relieve your pain at his offices in West Islip, Smithtown, and Bethpage, New York.
+As well as a comprehensive range of non-invasive procedures, Dr. Fanaee uses cutting-edge options for treating herniated discs such as kyphoplasty, radiofrequency ablation, and stem cell therapy.
+Call Dr. Eric K. Fanaee, MD to schedule an in-person or telehealth consultation or book an appointment online today.

 A herniated disc is a frequent, often painful cause of back problems that affect the shock absorbent discs sitting between each of your vertebrae.